-Rome commemorates anniversary of Nazi raid.
+Rome commemorates 81 years since Nazi raid.

 The then German consul general of Rome, Friedrich Eitel Moellhausen, wrote that Quadraro was viewed as the refuge of "informers, partisans, communists."